THE IMPACT

 Students consistently asked for a web search mode for the ability to search beyond their course content.
 I designed the full flow, but it was cut for cost reasons since expanded retrieval would have been unsustainable on our existing OpenAI API spend.
 If I'd had more time, I would have pushed for an A/B test to model whether usage justified the cost.
 Sometimes business constraints trump user requests, and part of the work is recognizing when.

-The interface was designed responsively across three breakpoints (1440px, 1024px, and 768px), with all components built using auto layout so they adapt cleanly across screen sizes without breaking.
+with all components built using auto layout so they adapt cleanly across screen sizes without breaking.

 The redesign also introduced a refreshed visual language: Poppins for headings, DM Sans for body, larger border radii for a softer feel, and a more empathetic voice that acknowledges student struggles rather than sounding robotic.
 New StudyClues-specific components — chat bubbles, citation blocks, mode chips, the practice-test embed — were built into the broader LearningClues design system.